SamiraCecen/cmpe341-os-project/README.md

 # Users added are onboarded

-- Birthday Party: User added to Linux group if it does not exist
+- User added to Linux group if it does not exist
 - New User added to Group

 ---